cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 You should see a recognizable list of commands.

 Each Docker container will run `checkersd` as `root`, which does not matter because it all happens in a container.
-Therefore there is no need to create a specific additional user like you would in a serious production setting.
+Therefore, there is no need to create a specific additional user like you would in a serious production setting.
 For the same reason, there is also no need to create a service to launch it.

 ### The key manager image